Migrant crisis: Some workers ‘lost patience’ and started walking, claims Amit Shah

 “Some people lost patience and started walking on the roads,” Shah told CNN-News18 in an interview.
 “Even then we started buses and transported them to railway stations from where they were safely taken to their villages.”

 The Centre had announced a nationwide lockdown to check the spread of coronavirus on March 25.
 But the government began arranging special trains only on May 1, while bus services started from April 20 to take migrants home.
-In between these days, many migrants made gruelling and dangerous trips back to their hometowns, with most public transport halted under the lockdown.
-More than 170 workers have been killed in accidents on the roads or train tracks.
+In between, many migrants made gruelling and dangerous trips back to their hometowns as public transport was not running during the lockdown.
+At least 170 workers have been killed in accidents on the roads or train tracks.
 Many others died from the exhaustion of walking in the scorching heat.
 Nearly 80 migrant workers died of starvation or heat sickness between May 9 and May 27 while travelling on special trains, according to the data from the Railway Protection Force.

 Admitting that “a lot of people had to face troubles”, Shah claimed that there were some unwanted incidents for “5-6 days”.
 He said the government had provided all facilities to the migrant workers.
 “This is why more than a crore migrant labourers have reached home,” he added.
 “However, it is true that some incidents happened that should not have.
 For 5-6 days it happened.
 After which we provided facilities and people started understanding it.”
 The Bharatiya Janata Party leader said the Centre has transferred Rs 11,000 crore to states to make arrangements for the returning migrants.
 “Forty-one lakh migrant workers were sent home by buses and 55 lakh were sent home in trains,” he added.

-When asked if government’s four-hour notice before imposing the nationwide lockdown was too short and if transporting the migrants earlier would have been a better idea, Shah said there could have been stampedes.
-The home minister further claimed that the government used the lockdown period to strengthen the healthcare facilities in states.
+When asked if the government’s four-hour notice before imposing the nationwide lockdown was too short and if transporting the migrants earlier would have been a better idea, Shah said there could have then been stampedes.
+The home minister said the government used the lockdown period to strengthen the healthcare facilities in states.
 “Health facilities were not ready by then, states were also not ready, quarantine facilities were not in place by then,” said Shah.
 “We got all of this ready in two months.”

 Also read: